I spent years performing capability, success, beauty, brilliance. Until one day - I couldn't.

 They did not betray you.
 They carried you.
 The work is not to defeat them.
 It is to find them, thank them, and finally give them rest.

-Subscribe to the blog and you will find me when you are.
+Subscribe to my blog and you will find me when you are.
+Sporadic reflections.

 No spam, unsubscribe anytime.